 With the help of her cousins Elsie and Artie Harrington, and her friends on the track, can Antimony prove that she chose the right derby name, and really make it to the end of the bout?
 Because this Final Girl is in one hell of a lot of danger...

-"Bad Dream Girl" will be appearing in the Apex anthology Glitter and Mayhem, coming in August of 2013.
-Order yours today!
+"Bad Dream Girl" was originally published in the Apex anthology Glitter and Mayhem, released in August of 2013.
+Copies are available from a bookstore near you.